MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-settings.md

 To configure these settings:

-1. If you haven't already done so, in a new browser window, sign in to the [Azure portal](https://portal.azure.com) as a security admin or global admin.
+1. If you haven't already done so, open a new browser window and [sign in to the Azure portal](configure-policy.md#signing-in-to-the-azure-portal).
 Then navigate to the **Azure Information Protection** blade.

     For example, on the hub menu, click **More services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.